Tottie Goldsmith: Other work

 In the late 1990s, Goldsmith co-hosted a breakfast program on Melbourne radio station TTFM, replacing Nicky Buckley.
 She played Janet in a season of the New Rocky Horror Show, and participated in an arena version of the musical Grease.

 Goldsmith works as a marriage celebrant and has released two meditation and relaxation albums, Unwind Your Mind (2004) and Falling Asleep (2005).
 After having a bout of chronic fatigue syndrome and struggling for years with sleep issues, Goldsmith used her meditation skills in partnership with sleep specialist Chris Bunney to record Falling Asleep, which has since been prescribed by doctors.
 In 2007, she collaborated with a child psychologist on A Sleep Story, which is aimed at children.

 She was known as a sex symbol early in her career, and posed nude for art magazine Black+White in August 1996.

 Personal life

 Goldsmith is the daughter of Melbourne restaurateur and nightclub owner Brian Goldsmith and British-born actress Rona Newton-John (1941–2013).
-Her great-grandfather, the father of her grandmother Irene, was German-Jewish physicist and Nobel Prize winner Max Born.
+Her great-grandfather, the father of her grandmother Irene, was German-British physicist, mathematician and Nobel Prize winner Max Born.

 Olivia Newton-John was her maternal aunt, while bassist Brett Goldsmith is her elder brother and racecar driver Emerson Newton-John her half brother.
-Her other siblings are Fiona, Jason, Sasha, Briony, Charlie and Elizabeth.
+She has six other siblings.

-Goldsmith was married to skier Steven Lee and they had a daughter Layla.
+Goldsmith was married to skier Steven Lee and they have one child together, a daughter.
 She became engaged to businessman James Mayo in January 2008.

-A long-term resident of St Kilda in Melbourne, she moved to northern New South Wales in 2018.